Bisimilarity in fresh-register automata: Introduction

 \paragraph{Related Work} The complexity of bisimilarity problems has been studied extensively in the finite-alphabet setting and the current state of the art for infinite-state systems is summarised nicely in \cite{Srba08}.
 Recent papers concerning the complexity of decision problems for register automata have, until now, not considered bisimulation equivalence.
 However, there are several related complexity results in the concurrency literature.

 In his PhD thesis, Pistore~\cite{Pis99}, gives an exponential-time algorithm for bisimilarity of HD-automata~\cite{MP97}.
-Since Pistore shows that bisimulation relations for HD-automata have many of the algebraic properties\footnote{\sr{E.g. the \emph{active names} of \cite{Pis99} are comparable to our \emph{characteristic sets}.}} as the relations we study here, it seems likely that our algorithm could be adapted to show NP-solvability of the bisimilarity problem for HD-automata. \sr{Indeed, a compact representation of symmetries using generators for such a purpose was envisaged by \cite{CM08}}.
+Since Pistore shows that bisimulation relations for HD-automata have many of the algebraic properties\footnote{{E.g. the \emph{active names} of \cite{Pis99} are comparable to our \emph{characteristic sets}.}} as the relations we study here, it seems likely that our algorithm could be adapted to show that the bisimilarity problem for HD-automata is in NP. {Indeed, a compact representation of symmetries using generators for such a purpose was envisaged by \cite{CM08}}.

 Jonsson and Parrow~\cite{JP93} and Boreale and Trevisan~\cite{BT00} consider bisimilarity over a class of data-independent processes.
 These processes are terms built over an infinite alphabet, but the behaviour of such a process does not depend upon the data from which it is built.
 In the latter work, the authors also consider a class of value-passing processes, whose behaviour may depend upon the result of comparing data for equality.
 They show that if such processes can be defined recursively then the problem is EXPTIME-complete.
-Since value passing can be seen as a purely functional proxy for multiple register assignments, this result neatly reflects our findings for RA($M\#$). {Finally, decidability of bisimilarity for \FRA{S\#_0} was proven in~\cite{Tze11}, albeit without a proper study of its complexity (the procedure given in \emph{loc.\,cit.} can be shown to run in NEXPTIME).}
+Since value passing can be seen as a purely functional proxy for multiple register assignments, this result neatly reflects our findings for RA($M\#$). {Finally, decidability of bisimilarity for \FRA{S\#_0} was proven in~\cite{Tze11}, albeit without a proper study of its complexity (the procedure given in \emph{loc.\,cit.} can be shown to run in nondeterministic exponential time).}

 Finally, in a recent follow-up paper~\cite{MRT18}, we showed that the language equivalence problem for deterministic RA($SF$) is in P, in contrast to NP-completeness for RA($S\#_0$), established in the present paper.
 For RA($SF$), this still leaves a complexity gap between NL and P.